paulyc/CodingCommandments/README.md

 6 Then the Hand of God moved across the wires in the busses, 7 And God separated the high from the low potentials.
 8 And God saw that this Information was good,
-9 And that His Chips had Passed Quality Control.
+9 And that His Chips had passed Quality Control.
 ```

 ## Book of TeXoDuS